 Pregnancy is a special time during your life, but let’s face it, being pregnant can be really uncomfortable at times.
-If you need to take pain medication during pregnancy, you should try to find out the root cause of what is causing your pregnancy pain, as well as considering the safety of your baby.
+If you need to take pain medication during pregnancy, you should first try to find out the root cause of the pain, as well as considering the safety of your baby.

 Pregnancy lasts for three quarters of a year.
 In any given year, injuries and illness can occur, and unfortunately being pregnant doesn’t make us exempt from them.

-Ideally, pregnant mothers want to avoid pain medications, but sometimes that isn't an option.
+Most women want to avoid pain medication during pregnancy, but sometimes that isn’t an option.